emarsden/pgmacs/doc/src/editing.md

 To copy/paste rows, press `k` to copy the row to the PGmacs kill buffer (this only copies, without deleting the row), then `y` to insert a new row with the same values.
-Any columns that have a default value specified (for example, primary key rows that pull a value from an integer sequence, or are specified as `SERIAL`, or timestap values that default to `now`) will be inserted with a new generated value, rather than the value in the copied row.
+Any columns that have a default value specified (for example, primary key rows that pull a value from an integer sequence, or are specified as `SERIAL`, or timestamp values that default to `now`) will be inserted with a new generated value, rather than the value in the copied row.

 All updates, insertions and deletions are immediately made on the PostgreSQL server by sending it